 BUREAU OF LAND MANAGEMENT NEWS RELEASE

-BLM Seeks Nominations to Western Slope Resource Advisory Councils (01-29-13)
+BLM Seeks Nominations to Front Range Resource Advisory Council

 The BLM’s RACs, composed of citizens chosen for their expertise in natural resource issues, help the Bureau carry out its stewardship of 245 million acres of public lands.
 The Bureau, which manages more land than any other Federal agency, has 29 RACs across the West, where most BLM-managed land is located.
-Each RAC consists of 10 to 15 members with an interest in public land management, including such individuals as conservationists, ranchers, outdoor recreationists, state and local government officials, Tribal officials and academics.
-The diverse membership of each RAC is aimed at achieving a balanced outlook that the BLM needs for its mission, which is to manage the public lands for multiple uses.
+Each RAC consists of 10 to 15 members with an interest or expertise in public land management, including such individuals as conservationists, ranchers, outdoor recreationists, state and local government officials, Tribal officials, and academics.
+The diverse membership of each RAC helps ensure that BLM land managers get the varying perspectives they need to achieve their mission, which is to manage the public lands for multiple uses.

 Individuals may nominate themselves or others to serve on an advisory council.
 Nominees, who must be residents of the state or states where the RAC has jurisdiction, will be judged on the basis of their training, education, and knowledge of the council’s geographical area.
-Nominees should also demonstrate a commitment to consensus building and collaborative decisionmaking.
-All nominations must be accompanied by letters of reference from any represented interests or organizations; a completed background information nomination form; and any other information that speaks to the nominee's qualifications.
+Nominees should also demonstrate a commitment to consensus building and collaborative decision making.
+All nominations must be accompanied by letters of reference from any represented interests or organizations, a completed RAC application, and any other information that speaks to the nominee’s qualifications.

 Category One – Public land ranchers and representatives of organizations associated with energy and mineral development, the timber industry, transportation or rights-of-way, off-highway vehicle use, and commercial recreation.